thoughtworks-psobocinski/url-shortener-kata/README.md

 The team has not yet decided on either of the above implementations.
 However, in preparation for the above, we wish to:

 1. Verify the behaviour works as documented above
-2. Refactor the internals of URLShortener so that it can be easily extended
+2. Refactor the internals of URLShortener so that it can be extended

 Apply TDD to achieve the above two goals.